U.S. must ensure access to safe abortions: U.N. rights office

 Such bans are also “inherently discriminatory”, affecting women who are poor, from minority backgrounds or other marginalized communities, Shamdasani added.

 “So we are calling on the United States and all other countries to ensure that women have access to safe abortions.
-At an absolute minimum, in cases of rape, incest and foetal anomaly, there needs to be safe access to abortions,” she said.
+At an absolute minimum, in cases of rape, incest and fetal anomaly, there needs to be safe access to abortions,” she said.

 Missouri is one of eight states where Republican-controlled legislatures this year have passed new restrictions on abortion.
 It is part of a coordinated campaign aimed at prompting the conservative-majority U.S. Supreme Court to cut back or overturn the 1973 Roe v.
 Wade decision that legalized abortion nationwide and recognized a right under the U.S. Constitution for women to terminate pregnancies.